jonbakerlab/caries-associated-virome/Supplemental-Methods/supplemental-methods.md

 ```

 ### Determine novelty of vOTUs
-To determine whether any of the 1,547 unique vOTUs obtained from ViWrap were novel (i.e., not previously reported), we compared them, using a threshold of 95% ANI, to all 42,811 "Bacteriophage" genomes on NCBI Virus (as of April 2024) and all 48,425 genomes in the Oral Virome Database (OVD; PMID:35663034) using `skani`:
+To determine whether any of the 1,865 unique vOTUs obtained from ViWrap were novel (i.e., not previously reported), we compared them using `skani` to all 42,811 "Bacteriophage" genomes on NCBI Virus (as of April 2024) and five different viral databases: Oral Virome Database (OVD, 48,425 genomes; PMID:35663034), Gut Virome Database (GVD, 33,242 genomes; PMID: 32841606), Gut Phage Database (GPD, 142,809 genomes; PMID: 33606979), Metagenomic Gut Virus catalogue (189,680 genomes, PMID: 34168315), and IMG/VR4 (15,722,824 genomes, PMID: 36399502).

 ```sh
 # Sketched both databases and our vOTUs